Golf Lessons FAQ

 What are and Why Should I take Golf Lessons?

-The purpose of taking a golf lesson is to improve your skills in a particular are of the game.
+The purpose of taking a golf lesson is to improve your golf swing mechanics for a specific skill of the game.
+That is a realistic goal when taking a golf lesson of 1-hour or less.

-Rates for golf lessons vary based upon numerous factors such as where you live, the facility where the golf lesson takes place, the experience level and availability of the Golf Professional, and how long of a golf lesson you intend to take.
-Typically, more experienced Golf Professionals who’ve made a significant investment in their training and experience, or who conduct Golf Lessons at more more expensive golf facilities will charge more for a Golf Lesson.
+Rates for golf lessons vary based upon numerous factors such as where you live, the facility where the golf lesson takes place, the experience level and availability of the Golf Instructor, and how long of a golf lesson you intend to take.
+Typically, more experienced Golf instructors who’ve made a significant investment in their training and experience charge more.
+In addition, Golf Lessons conducted at more more expensive golf facilities are normally more expensive than lesser expensive golf courses.

 What should I Expect when I take a Golf Lesson?

-You and your Golf Professional will discuss your skills and decide upon an action plan that best fits your needs relative to the amount of time you can commit to practice, how often you play, and what your short and long-term goals are as a golfer.
-You’ll hit shots while the Golf Professional observes you.
-He or she will then make recommendations of improvement.
-You will be given suggested drills and exercises that will improve your skills, performing those drills during any lesson while your Golf Professional observes and assists you.
+You and your Golf Instructor will discuss your skills and decide upon an action plan that best fits your needs relative to the amount of time you can commit to practice.
+This includes considering how often you play and what your short and long-term goals are as a golfer.

-Will the Golf Professional use Video during my Golf Lesson?
+Will the Golf Instructor use Video during my Golf Lesson?

-Most Golf Professionals now use some type of “video analysis” when you take a Golf Lesson.
-Video Analysis assists you with seeing and understanding your swing habits.
-It also assists you with understand how the drills or exercises you are performing will improve your swing habits.
+Most Golf Instructors now use some type of “video analysis” when you take a Golf Lesson.
+Your golf swing video analysis assists you with seeing and understanding your swing habits.
+Video can assist you with understand how the drills or exercises you are performing will improve your swing habits.
 Video Analysis may not be used every Golf Lesson based upon the Golf Professional’s discretion.

 How many Golf Lessons will it take to make Improvements?